Expat Pension Implications- Summer Budget 2015 – What’s changed?

 In his foreword to the consultation document, the chancellor wrote that recent pension reforms have given people more control over accessing their pension.

-But he added that increasing life expectancies and a shift from final salary pensions to defined contribution schemes mean it is time to look again at pensions, to ensure working-age people are still incentivised to save towards their retirement.
+But he added that increasing life expectancies and a shift from final salary pensions to defined contribution schemes mean it is time to look again at pensions.
+Therefore, to ensure working-age people will be saving towards their retirement.

 Responses are welcome from individuals, employers and consumer groups – an opportunity perhaps for UK expats to express their views on any issues that might affect overseas pension transfers following the reforms.